venetucci/personal-website/_pages/fibers.md

 <img src="/images/fiber_one.jpg" class="spacer center">

-I work on various fiber projects, mainly focusing on quilting and knitting with natural fibers.
-I've given talks or shown pieces at local events in San Francisco, including: Dorkbot 2023, Open Sauce 2023, Medicine for Nightmares Semilla Fest 2023, AI Dreamlands at Pebblebed, Demos & Chill, and Noisebridge Hackerspace.
+Michelle works on various fiber projects, mainly focusing on quilting and knitting with natural fibers.
+She's given talks or shown pieces at local events in San Francisco, including: Dorkbot 2023, Open Sauce 2023, Medicine for Nightmares Semilla Fest 2023, AI Dreamlands at Pebblebed, Demos & Chill, and Noisebridge Hackerspace.

-I co-created the <a href="https://fybercollective.net/" target="_blank">Fyber Collective</a> with a group of people at Noisebridge Hackerspace in San Francisco.
-We're currently working an ongoing series of AI-designed textiles that we turn into physical objects.
-Our current projects also incorporate circuit hacking and motion sensors.
-We were <a href="https://missionlocal.org/2023/04/noisebridge-the-last-free-space-in-san-francisco">featured in Mission Local</a> in 2023.
+She co-created the <a href="https://fybercollective.net/" target="_blank">Fyber Collective</a> with a group of people at Noisebridge Hackerspace in San Francisco.
+The collective is currently working an ongoing series of AI-designed textiles that they turn into physical objects.
+Current projects also incorporate circuit hacking and motion sensors.
+They were <a href="https://missionlocal.org/2023/04/noisebridge-the-last-free-space-in-san-francisco">featured in Mission Local</a> in 2023.

 Below is a selection of these projects, with live updates over at <a href="https://www.instagram.com/lowtechfibers/" target="_blank">@lowtechfibers</a> and meta-commentary about these projects on <a href="https://threadsofexecution.substack.com/" target="_blank">Substack</a>.
 Detailed documentation of Fyber Collective projects is in the wiki, <a href="https://www.noisebridge.net/wiki/Fyber_Collective_Projects" target="_blank">here</a>.